molgenis/molgenis-service-armadillo/README.md

 python3 migrate-minio.py  --minio http://localhost:9000 --target data
 ```

-N.B.: when aiming running armadillo as a service this folder should be /usr/share/armadillo/data

-You can find the user/password in the application.yml of the old armadillo.
-They're called minio access key and  minio
-secret key.

 This might take a couple of minutes.
 You can detach the screen using `ctrl+a d` and reattach it using `screen -r`.

 #### 4. Stop all docker images for Armadillo 2